 Tucked into Carter’s Mountain, Gabriele Rausse Winery feels like a secret garden for grown-ups who like their wine with a side of fresh mountain air.
 The tastings are outdoors, shaded by trees, with no frills.
 It’s just you, the view, and some seriously crush-worthy wines like Grüner Veltliner and Rosato.

 Score a spot at their Set of Six release party, and you’ll feel like part of an inner circle.
 Not only do you get dibs on the freshest seasonal wines, but you also get to meet the makers, hear the stories behind each bottle, and sip along while getting a peek into the cellar secrets.
+These release parties happen throughout the year and they're the kind of intimate gatherings that turn casual wine drinkers into genuine enthusiasts.

 Address: 2531 Scottsville Rd, Charlottesville, VA 22902